 Commuting by bicycle costs a fraction of commuting by car.
 Bicycles don’t require many vehicle ownership costs, such as fuel, annual car registration fees, insurance premiums, or finance charges.
-However, daily bicycle commuters should buy the essentials equipment for a safe ride.
+However, daily bicycle commuters should buy the essential equipment for a safe ride.
 Here are the maximum upfront expenses for bike commutes:

 |Front and Rear Lights||$80|